-Creating any type of 3D art is tricky, but throw typography into the mix too and it can become all kinds of daunting.
-To get you started, designer Jamie Clarke talks through how he created 3D type family Rig Shaded.
+Creating any type of 3D art (opens in new tab) is tricky, but throw typography into the mix too and it can become all kinds of daunting.
+To get you started, I will talk you through how I created 3D type family Rig Shaded.

 Perfect for eye-popping headlines and logotypes, Rig Shaded is a layered or ‘chromatic’ typeface, which means that you can choose your own style and colour combinations.
 Its geometric letterforms are picked out with a distinctive halftone shading style and its four weights include a unique ‘zero’ weight.

 The process of creating Rig Shaded was as elaborate and unusual as the typeface itself, involving several tools and collaborations.
-Here Jamie explains how he did it...
+Here's how I did it...

 When I was exploring the other chromatic fonts available, I couldn’t find a geometric sans serif option.
 Of the sans serif typefaces, many struggled with how the angles of their drop shade, or extrude, were affected by their diagonal shapes.